Skip to content

 Course Overview

-The focus of the course will be on dynamically loaded fastened joints rather than structural joints according to AISC 360.
+The focus of the course will be on dynamically loaded fastened joints rather than structural joints, according to AISC 360.
 Although the VDI-2230 standard will often be referenced, the course is not intended to provide a detailed presentation of this standard.

 Target Audience

-This course was developed for engineers or technical staff tasked with design, specification, procurement, quality, or assembly of threaded fastened joints.
+This course was developed for engineers or technical staff tasked with the design, specification, procurement, quality, or assembly of threaded fastened joints.

 Prerequisites